BeastTheNinja/BeastTheNinja/README.md

 ## 📚 Learning Journey

 - Responsive web design // Learned
-- JavaScript ES6+ // in progeress learning
+- JavaScript ES6+ // in progeress of learning
-- Basic Git workflows // in progress to learn
+- Basic Git workflows // in progress of learning
-- node.js and MySQL
+- node.js and MySQL // in progress of learning
 - React fundamentals // will come at a later date

 ---